An introduction to maintenance costs for custom software

 That’s really the biggest difference with the software development that’s related to security — you don’t get to pick the timeline.
 It happens immediately, and without notice.

-Rules of thumb for estimating maintenance costs for custom software
+Critical rules of thumb for estimating maintenance costs for custom software

 - Annual security maintenance: 5% of initial launch